bitcoin-computer/monorepo/packages/node/README.md

 # Create a .env file
 cp .env.example .env

+# Build the docker image for the node
+cd ../../
+npm run build-node

 # Run the node on litecoin regtest
 npm run up -- -ltc -r
 ```